Accessing police & medical records

-You can access some information from the WA Police without making an FOI application.
-Go to Police Direct on the WA Police website for more information about the kinds of information you can access from the WA Police and how to access that information.
+You can access some information from the WA Police Force without making an FOI application.
+Go to Police Direct on the WA Police Force website for more information about the kinds of information you can access from the WA Police Force and how to access that information.

 Phone: (08) 6229 5900

 Address: Level 5, 141 St George's Terrace Perth WA 6000

 Postal: Locked Bag 20 Perth Business Centre WA 6849

 General information about accessing information in the public health system is available from the Department of Health website.